____________

 David J. Rothman has published six volumes of poetry, including My Brother’s Keeper and The Elephant’s Chiropractor, both Colorado Book Award Finalists.
 Over decades, many poems and essays have appeared in Appalachia, The Atlantic, The Formalist, The Gettysburg Review, Hudson Review, The Journal, Kenyon Review, Light, Measure, Poetry, Threepenny Review and scores of other periodicals.
 Won a 2018 Pushcart Prize for the poem “Kernels” (first appeared in The New Criterion).
 His newest book is a textbook, Learning the Secrets of English Verse, co-authored with Susan Spear (Springer Int’l 2022).
 For many years he taught widely, led arts and educational organizations, and served on many non-profit boards.
 He lives in Crested Butte, Colorado, and Salt Lake City.

 Joseph S. Salemi has published poems, translations, and scholarly articles throughout the United States, Canada, and Great Britain.
 His collections include Formal Complaints and Nonsense Couplets ( Somers Rocks Press), Masquerade (Pivot Press), and The Lilacs on Good Friday (New Formalist Press).
 He has translated poems from a wide range of Greek and Roman authors.
 In addition, he has published extensive translations, with scholarly commentary and annotations, from Renaissance texts such as the Faunus poems of Pietro Bembo, The Facetiae of Poggio Bracciolini, and the Latin verse of Castiglione.
 He is a recipient of a Herbert Musurillo Scholarship, a Lane Cooper Fellowship, an N.E.H.
 Fellowship, and the 1993 Classical and Modern Literature Award.
 He is also a four-time finalist for the Howard Nemerov Prize.
 His upcoming book, Gallery of Ethopaths, is forthcoming in 2019 from Pivot Press.
 He is editor and publisher of Trinacria.
-You may find more work by Dr. Salemi at The Agonist and at the Society of Classical Poets
+You may find more work by Dr. Salemi at the Society of Classical Poets

 Charles (Charlie) Southerland lives on his farm in North-Central Arkansas where he bales hay, mills lumber, hunts and fishes.
 When he has time, he writes poetry on just about every subject.
 He is published in First Things, Measure, Blue Unicorn, Trinacria, The Rotary Dial, First Things, The Road Not Taken and other journals.
 He has been nominated for a 2016 Pushcart Prize and is a finalist in the 2015 Howard Nemerov Sonnet Contest.
 He likes to write sonnets, villanelles and sapphics.